Eve-ning/Eve-ning.github.io/_posts/2024-10-04-hitsounds.md

 ---
-title: "Hit Sounds, Visual and Audio Offset impact on Syncing in Rhythm Games"
+title: "Hit Sounds and Audio Offset impact on Syncing in Rhythm Games"
 tags: [ VSRG ]
+project:
+  status: wip
 ---

+WIP Article.

 How do you sync every source of feedback in Rhythm Games?
 Are visual and audio offsets important?
 Furthermore, do Hit Sounds contribute positively or